jbhopkins/bioxtasraw/docs/source/tutorial/s2_multiseries.rst

 #.
 Open the Multi-Series Analysis window.
 Click the "Load analysis settings"
     button to load in the **cytc_01.json** settings you just saved.
-You will see the "Select from disk" controls fill in the previous values, and additionally the range settings and settings from the final panel are also loaded.
+You will see the "Select from disk" controls fill in the previous values, and additionally the range settings and settings from the subsequent windows are also loaded.

     |ms_load_settings_png|